Licensed Professional Counselor

 Practicing Since: 2011

 So much of life can be challenging - relationships, personal growth, health, work, loss, loneliness and just the general state of our world, among many factors, can cause stress, hopelessness, and helplessness which can lead to depression and/or anxiety.
-I specifically work with clients who have experienced the suicide loss of a loved one.
+I offer counseling to people who have experienced the suicide death of a loved one.

 So many of us have busy minds that interferes with living our lives the best we can.
 By using mindfulness techniques, we can become aware of what is happening in the moment and learn to stay out of the past and project into the future.
 This helps tremendously with depression, anxiety, and relationships.